Sam-Gledhill/ImagePasswordManager/README.md

 # Image Password Manager - IPWM

-A prototype of a password manager that uses images to store user passwords.
+A prototype of a password manager that uses images to store user passwords/secrets.

 ![IPWM FlowChart](IPWM.png)